 the quantity of equipment needed.

 Specific elements associated with each equipment requirement may be included in one or more equipment requirement properties.

 Table 177 defines the relationship roles for the equipment requirement.
-Table 178 defines
+Table 178 defines the attributes for the equipment requirement.